 Security of property and people is important for any commercial and industrial business owner.
 They are investing in various security solutions, such as IP CCTV cameras and NVR systems to achieve this safety and security.
 IP CCTV cameras have been described and discussed several times over the years; however, Network Video Recorders (NVR) are understated for various reasons.
 They are used with IP cameras to enhance the effectiveness of security installations.
 What makes them popular?
 How to set up NVR for the IP camera on the network?
 This post discusses everything you wish to know about NVR camera systems

-A Network Video Recorder (NVR) is a system featuring a software application.
-This system is designed to collect and store the videos captured by all cameras connected to the network.
-NVR records these videos on mass storage devices.
 Unlike other storage devices, it features no specific video capture hardware, and the software is operated on a dedicated device.
 NVR is usually employed on the IP video surveillance systems, and they are capable of streaming video/audio data on a single cable.

 NVR is very much similar to digital video recorders (DVR).
 DVR is mainly used with analog cameras, whereas NVR is used with IP Cameras.
 It is basically a DVR of an IP camera.